In Louisiana

 WHAT’S NEXT

-Louisiana’s top priority once Roe is overturned is a cleanup of our Trigger law, which is already underway!
+Louisiana’s top priority now that Roe is overturned is a cleanup of our Trigger law, which is already underway!
 The next priority is to prepare for a Louisiana After Roe response.

 MORE ABOUT YOUR STATE’S ABORTION LAWS